-What started out as a simple project to take some pictures of Frogmore Paper Mill for volume 3 of the Britain's Industrial Heritage series of books, has expanded into a much wider exploration of paper-making from the 16th to the 20th centurys.
-The two-part feature will appear in future issues of Vintage Spirit.
+What started out as a simple project to take some pictures of Frogmore Paper Mill for volume 3 of the Britain's Industrial Heritage series of books, has expanded into a much wider exploration of paper-making from the 16th to the 20th centuries.
+The two-part feature will appear in 2017 in Vintage Spirit.
 Illustrated is paper being made on the small 1902 Fourdrinier machine at Frogmore.

 Still with much of its original equipment in place, Hereford Waterworks is a magnet for steam enthusiast.
 John visited on one of the museum's 'Open Days' when there were numerous pumping engines all in operation – that wonderful smell of coal, hot oil and steam everywhere.
 The article will appear shortly in Vintage Spirit.

 A French Miller's Tale

 The little Moulin du Cotentin in Normandy is a rare survival of a very French type of windmill.
 It has been beautifully restored back to working order.
 The mill uses using the ingenious 'Systeme Berton' of mechanically adjustable louvred sails – which are known as wings in France –invented in 1842 by Pierre Théophile Berton.
 The feature will shortly appear in Vintage Spirit.

 The Victorian Photographs of Dr. Thomas Keith and John Forbes White is now available from John Hannavy Publishing price £20.00 + P&P.

 To order a copy, use the Contacts page.

 Published by PiXZ/Halsgrove in October 2017, price £9.99, is Edwardian Railways in Postcards a celebration both of the railways themselves and of the art of the postcard photographers, colourists and publishers.
 Click on the book cover, below to log on to Amazon.co.uk where you can see all of John Hannavy's currently available books.